How to sleep better

 Exactly how lack of sleep affects our ability to lose weight is connected to our hormones, namely ghrelin and leptin.
 Ghrelin is the hormone that tells us when to eat and leptin is the hormone that tells us to stop eating.
 Research has shown that when we are sleep-deprived, we produce more ghrelin and less leptin, which means we will feel the urge to eat more often without enough of the hormone that tells us we’re full and should stop eating.
 It’s easy to see how this leads to an increase in appetite, overeating and weight gain.

-First things first, you must get to bed early enough to really benefit from the best quality sleep.
-You’ve heard the saying “an hour before midnight is worth two hours after”, well there really is some truth in that.
-In the early part of the night (i.e. 10pm – 2am), the majority of your sleep cycles are composed of deep non-REM sleep (stages 3 and 4) during which our bodies regenerate, repair tissue and engage in other restorative processes.
+The first thing to consider is the time you're going to bed.
+Listen to your body, watch for the signals and see if you can detect patterns of pushing through tiredness to stay up later than your body really wants you to.
+Try and get to bed at roughly the same time every night too - your body loves routine and predictability when it comes to sleep and wake cycles.
+It's also worth knowing that the best quality, most restful sleep happens in the earlier part of the night (i.e. 10pm – 2am), when the majority of your sleep cycles are composed of deep non-REM sleep (stages 3 and 4) during which our bodies regenerate, repair tissue and engage in other restorative processes.
 In the second half of the night (i.e. 2am – 7am) this balance changes, and we dream more and our sleep becomes progressively lighter towards morning.
-It's also a good idea to get to bed at roughly the same time each night.

-Secondly, what you do in the day really counts - you want to expose yourself to enough daylight to keep your circadian rhythm happy and balanced.
-So get outside for a walk early in the day if possible – remove sunglasses to let light into your face; take your lunch break outside rather than at your desk; open all blinds and curtains to let the light into your house; and invest in a light-box to use during the darker winter months.
+Secondly, what you do in the day really counts.
+You want to expose yourself to enough daylight to keep your circadian rhythm happy and balanced, so get outside for a walk early in the day if possible and remove sunglasses to let light into your face.
+Take your lunch break outside rather than at your desk, and open all blinds and curtains to let the light into your house.
+You can also consider investing in a light-box to use during the darker winter months.

 There's one big factor I haven't mentioned here, because it's such an important health consideration in its own right - stress!
 Of course, stress can play havoc with sleep in so many ways - read all about the best ways to manage stress here.